alexandrebvd/openai-taxi-v2/README.md

 - [math](https://docs.python.org/3/library/math.html)
 - [deque](https://docs.python.org/2/library/collections.html)

-You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

 For this coding exercise, you will use OpenAI Gym's Taxi-v2 environment to design an algorithm to teach a taxi agent to navigate a small gridworld.
 The goal is to adapt all that you've learned in the previous lessons to solve a new environment!